vishalt11/Cuneiform-OCR/README.md

 # Cuneiform-OCR
-This repository contains code for line detection, character detection and recognition on the cuneiform 2d images
+This repository contains code for line detection, character detection and classification on the cuneiform 2d images

 Each folder contains the respective code for: